The ties that bind a nation: Unifying narratives to the rescue?

 Still, the old bonds have been fraying for a long time.

-As news broke of Prince Philip’s passing, I was deep into a remarkable 750-page tome on America in the 1950s, the decade in which Queen Elizabeth ascended to the throne.
+As news broke of Philip’s death, I was deep into a remarkable 750-page tome on America in the 1950s, the decade in which Elizabeth ascended to the throne.

 Yes, he writes, it was a time of growing affluence, a rising middle class, in which “few Americans doubted the essential goodness of their society.”

-But not least because of the new impact of television – which initially reinforced a new, suburban vision of the American dream, but soon allowed more discordant narratives to emerge – there were the unmistakable rumblings of the wholesale challenge to accepted verities that would erupt in the sixties.
+But not least because of the new impact of television – which initially reinforced a new, suburban vision of the American dream, but soon allowed more discordant narratives to emerge – there were the unmistakable rumblings of the wholesale challenge to accepted verities that would erupt in the ’60s.
 Also, the first stirrings of dissent and protest around a group then largely excluded from the national narrative: African Americans.

 The centrifugal forces have only intensified since.
-If TV played a key role in the American fifties, it was a minor tremor compared to the impact in our own century of the internet, smart phones, video streaming, and social media.
+If TV played a key role in the American ’50s, it was a minor tremor compared to the impact in our own century of the internet, smartphones, video streaming, and social media.

 Like television, all these were initially expected to bring us closer together.
 They still can, and in some ways still do.
 But the shared narrative, the agreed story that we once told ourselves about one another as a community or country, has given way to a more atomized landscape in which we can each create individualized narratives of our own.